AnoopAlias/AUTOM8N/docs/simpler_resource_control.rst

 Highlights are:

-1. No need of a custom kernel
+1. No need for a custom kernel

-2. Resource isolation at Reseller level ,instead of user level
+2. Resource isolation at Reseller level , instead of user level

-3. Resource limit on a process level for Apache/Nginx/MySQL/PHP .
+3. Resource limit on a process level for Apache/Nginx/MySQL/PHP.
 A safety valve like setting

 3. No additional software is required

-4. Future proof as Simpler can follow future development trends in Kernel and Systemd without additional patching
+4. Future proof as Simpler can follow future development trends in Kernel and systemd without additional patching

-5. And the best of all - Its simple and straightforward - Simplicity is the ultimate sophistication
+5. And the best of all - It's simple and straightforward - Simplicity is the ultimate sophistication

 How does simpleR work
 ------------------------

-Application Limits - SimpleR drops in an additional resource limit under the [Service] section in systemd unit file to achieve resource limit for Apache/Nginx/MySQL/PHP .
+Application Limits - SimpleR drops in an additional resource limit under the [Service] section in systemd unit file to achieve resource limit for Apache/Nginx/MySQL/PHP.
 These limit can act as a safety net ( pressure value!) in extreme cases and prevent a single service from using up entire server resources

-User Limits - If PHP-FPM or HHVM process is run under user .Simpler can group the process to a reseller.slice and ensure each user is limited in terms of memory/CPU and IO.
+User Limits - If PHP-FPM or HHVM process is run under user.Simpler can group the process to a reseller.slice and ensure each user is limited in terms of memory/CPU and IO.
-This can come handy when an admin want to allocate low resources to certain scripts and prevent them from affecting useable resources of other users
+This can come handy when an admin wants to allocate low resources to certain scripts and prevent them from affecting useable resources of other users

 Installation
 ---------------------

-Simpler needs systemd .So you will need CentOS7 or RHEL7 .
+Simpler needs systemd.So you will need CentOS7 or RHEL7.

 1. Install SimpleR WHM plugin
 ::